Hector-Xavier/Entropic-Ranks/README.md

 **export_plots** - If TRUE, png plots of the entropy distributions and clustering qualities will be exported as files in the directory provided in the path variable. (default: FALSE)

 **path** - Of type character, specifies the path for plot export.
-If NULL, it defaults to working directory/Entropic Ranks plots.
+If NULL, it defaults to "working_directory)/Entropic Ranks plots".
 Ignored if export_plots is set to FALSE. (default: NULL)

 # ● entropic_analysis